 The only concern I had was that we were not given any acknowledgement upon submitting the application.
 I was a bit worried because I had submitted the original NOC given by the builder, so I hoped that the file would not be lost or misplaced.
 But luckily, no such thing happened.
 However, I believe that as per the rules, we are entitled to an acknowledgement, which is also a proof of submission of the application.

-BESCOM is quite strict in matters of corruption and consumer harassment, thanks to the proactive role played in this regard by its MD Shri P. Manivannan.
+BESCOM has become quite strict in matters of corruption and consumer harassment, thanks to the proactive role played in this regard by its current MD Shri P. Manivannan.

 Lastly, if all else fails, you can also take the help of RTI to get your work done.
 Refer this page for PIO details: http://bescom.org/en/rti-orders-and-circulars/